 We are delighted to announce that following a recent Ofsted inspection in July 2018 the academy has been judged 'Good' with 'Outstanding' features in terms of our early years provision and effectiveness of leadership and management.

-Being part of Leigh Academies Trust: As of 1st September 2021, our Trust will comprise 32 geographically organised academies (15 secondaries, 14 primaries and 2 special) educating 20,000 students, and employing 2,500 talented staff.
+Being part of Leigh Academies Trust: As of 1st September 2021, our Trust comprises 31 geographically organised academies (15 secondaries, 14 primaries and 2 special) educating 20,000 students, and employing over 2,500 talented staff.
 The Trust is establishing four ‘clusters’ of academies: North West Kent; Central Kent; South East London; Medway.
 In addition, the Trust is responsible for one of the region’s biggest initial teaching training organisations, a large teaching school hub and is an accredited apprenticeship provider.
 Click here to view our future plans in our Vision 2025 document.

 As part of Leigh Academies Trust you will have ample opportunity to collaborate with your peers both within the academy and across the whole Trust.
 This is an important part of our vision as we know through experience that we perform better when we work together.
 You are supported to undertake regular self-development to continue your professional development and hopefully progress further within the organisation.

 Click here to view the range of benefits available to all LAT staff.

 Our commitment to safeguarding: Leigh Academies Trust and all of our academies are committed to ensuring the highest levels of safeguarding and promoting the welfare of our pupils, and we expect all our staff and volunteers to share this commitment.
 We adopt a fair, robust and consistent recruitment process across all academies and business units.
 All offers of employment are subject to an Enhanced DBS check, references, and where applicable, a prohibition from teaching check.